apache/fluo-website/_fluo-1-2/administration/run-fluo-in-docker.md

 Use the `docker` command to start local docker containers.

-1. Start a Fluo oracle
+1. Start a Fluo oracle for `myapp` application connecting to a Zookeeper at `zkhost`.

         docker run -d --network="host" apache/fluo oracle -a myapp -o fluo.connection.zookeepers=zkhost/fluo

+    The command above uses `-d` to run the container in the background and `--network="host"` to run the container on the host's network stack.

 2. Start Fluo worker(s).
 Execute this command multiple times to start multiple workers.